jatofg/nawa/docs/email.md

 ```

 Use `std::make_shared` as this function requires the `nawa::Email` object and
 sender (From) address to be passed as shared pointers.
+You can optionally provide
+a list of replacement rules as an additional parameter to this function, which is
+useful for sending personalized messages to a large number of recipients without
+having to create an Email object for each of them.
 See `SmtpMailer::enqueue`
 for details.

+For sending the same email to multiple recipients, you can also use the function
+`SmtpMailer::bulkEnqueue`.

 And finally, send the email: